• Skip to main content

 Book Chapters

-Gray, J., Setchell, J. with Donnelly, H. (In press) Applied performance practices of therapeutic clowns: A curated conversation with Helen Donnelly.
-A. Breed & T. Prentki (Eds) The Routledge Companion to Applied Performance.
-London, UK: Routledge.
+Gray, J., Setchell, J., & Donnelly, H. (2020).
+Applied performance practices of therapeutic clowns: A curated conversation with Helen Donnelly.
+In The Routledge Companion to Applied Performance (pp. 158-165).
+Routledge.

 Gray, J., Kontos, P., Dupuis, S., Mitchell, G., Jonas-Simpson, C. (2017) Dementia (re)performed: Interrogating tensions between relational engagement and regulatory policies in care homes through theatre.
 S. Chivers and U. Kreibernegg (Eds) Care Home Stories: Aging, Disability, and Long-term Residential Care, (pp. 105-120).
 Bielefeld, Germany: Transcript-Verlag.